willemml/hl-mc-kt/README.md

 This is a headless client for vanilla Minecraft servers, it is written in Kotlin and has support for movement and chat.
 This project can be use both as a library and a standalone application.

-My other project, [kt-cmd](https://github.com/willemml/kt-cmd) is used managing and parsing commands.
+My other project, [kt-cmd](https://github.com/willemml/kt-cmd) is used for the managing and parsing of commands.

 ### Building:
 Clone the repo and enter its directory: